Mike Moroz

-Michael Peter Moroz is a Canadian politician, who was elected to the Legislative Assembly of Manitoba in the 2023 Manitoba general election.
+Michael Peter Moroz (born November 8, 1962) is a Canadian politician, who was elected to the Legislative Assembly of Manitoba in the 2023 Manitoba general election.
 He represents the district of River Heights as a member of the Manitoba New Democratic Party.

 Prior to being elected, Moroz was a high school teacher.
 He grew up in Northern Alberta, then moved to Vancouver Island before moving to Winnipeg.
 He was also an actor and casting director.
 He was in one episode of Alienated.

 On November 13, 2024, he was appointed Minister of Innovation and New Technology in the Kinew ministry.